matomo-org/developer-documentation/docs/3.x/generated/Piwik/DataTable/Filter/Truncate.md

 Truncates a DataTable by merging all rows after a certain index into a new summary row.

-If the count of rows is less than the index, nothing happens.

 The [ReplaceSummaryRowLabel](/api-reference/Piwik/DataTable/Filter/ReplaceSummaryRowLabel) filter will be queued after the table is truncated.

 ### Examples